Finder makes money from featured partners, but editorial opinions are our own.

 • Medicare does not cover laser eye surgery as it is not considered medically necessary.

-Get health insurance for laser eye surgery
+Health insurance that covers laser eye surgery

 FundPolicyLaser Eye SurgeryLimitMonthly PriceApply